 Replace Your Car's AC Thermal Expansion Valve or Orifice Tube

-Replace Your Thermal Expansion Valve or Orifice Tube at Tips Automotive Specializing In Cadillac Since 1976
+Replace Your Thermal Expansion Valve or Orifice Tube at Tips Automotive Specializing In Cadillac and GM Vehicles Since 1976

 The Thermal Expansion Valve or Orifice Tube monitors the amount of pressure and temperature of your A/C system to calculate the precise amount of refrigerant that can safely go into the evaporator.
 Uneven pressure can allow unwanted moisture to accumulate in a car or truck's AC system.